(Soft) OATH Tokens

 First you need to set the OATH token digits.

 Then, AuthLite can easily create a record for an OATH token, associate it to a user, and issue a QR-code to program the Authenticator app.

 AuthLite software installed on domain controllers and (if you are going to administer from a workstation) on that workstation machine.

 Valid license or evaluation key entered.

-Smart phone with Google Authenticator app or other compatible OATH TOTP app that can recognize QR-codes for token programming.
+Smart phone with an Authenticator compatible with OATH-TOTP that can recognize QR-codes for token programming.

 Launch AuthLite Configuration.

 Select the item “Set up an OATH Token”: